ente-io/ente/desktop/README.md

 yarn watch
 ```

+`yarn dev` is handy during development, but if you wish, you can also create a
-To build a binary for your platform, run
+binary for your platform by using

 ```sh
 yarn build